hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 If you would like to learn more about building and merging mods with AMUMSS, or to create patch mods, follow the [steps provided in this repository's root directory](https://github.com/hypn0tick/nms-lua-mods), read the [STEP Mods AMUMSS Guide](https://stepmodifications.org/wiki/NoMansSky:AMUMSS_Guide) written by Lo2k, or reach out in the "amumss-lua" channel of the official [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).

+## Compatibility

+The Modular Flight Framework script was designed with compatibility in mind.
+Most features can be enabled/disabled individually, allowing mods to affect different flight parameters without interfering with each other.
+Typically, mods that utilize many of the framework's features should be loaded by AMUMSS before most other scripts.
+This is so that smaller changes made by these scripts will be applied after any changes made by the Modular Flight Framework.
+One can ensure MFF loads before other mods by renaming the script's .lua file alphabetically.
+For example, rename "Hypn0tick - Modular Flight Framework.lua" to "A.lua" so that AMUMSS reads the file prior to running other scripts.

+### Flight Mods

+Of the framework's various features, the only one that causes compatibility issues is the function that modifies the base numbers that affect ship speeds, maneuverability, etc.—this is controlled by the "Enable_Flight_Changes" variable at the top of the script.

+This function currently creates *minor* incompatibilities due to the way in which the script modifies these variables.
+Instead of editing existing values, the script re-creates the entire parameter block after removing the originals.

+- Therefore, running the script with this feature enabled <ins>after other scripts have modified these values</ins> will result in this script's values being used.

+- If you wish to have another mod affect these variables, ensure that the script loads and runs <ins>**after the Modular Flight Framework**</ins>.
+You can do this by re-naming the script's .lua file alphabetically so that it loads after MSS.

+<ins>**Example:**</ins> To load Shoemaker's Flight Adjustments on top of MFF's changes, simply rename "shoemakers_flight_adjustments.lua" to "Z_shoemakers_flight_adjustments.lua" or even "_shoemakers_flight_adjustments.lua" (better, as underscores load after letters).

 ## Creating & Modifying Modular Flight Mods

 Before building a Modular Flight Framework mod, you can open its .lua file to configure every aspect of flight in No Man's Sky individually.
 Specifics regarding the file's data & sections are included below.
 After making your desired changes, simply build the mod as explained above and enjoy the results in-game.